Neighbor to Neighbor (N2N)

 & Oct.
 15)

 The Neighbor to Neighbor Small Grants Program (N2N) provides technical assistance and makes small grants to community-based organizations located in South Seattle, White Center and Kent.
-The purpose of N2N is to support grassroots efforts that lead to increased engagement, power, and influence of community members affected by poverty and racial disparities.
+N2N supports grassroots efforts that increase engagement, power, and influence of community members affected by poverty and racial disparities.
 We believe that supporting these efforts will ultimately lead to greater economic and social equity.
 Neighbor to Neighbor is particularly interested in supporting organizations that are led by community members and that may have limited access to traditional sources of funding.

 Results We Are Working Towards

-- Increased networks and connections within and/or among community groups.
+- Strong networks and relationships within and/or among communities

-- Increased community influence on practices and policies that lead to social and economic equity.
+- Greater community influence on practices, programs, neighborhood initiatives and policies that lead to social and economic equity

 What N2N Funds